AVAnnotate/documentation/pages/offline.md

 # Creating Offline or Alternative Server Projects
 AVAnnotate projects can be downloaded and used offline or on a private server as a free-standing site.

-{ .note}
+{: .note }
-For projects that are private, start with the instructions for [creating a private repository](https://avannotate.github.io/documentation/pages/private).
+> For projects that are private, start with the instructions for [Creating a Private Repository](https://avannotate.github.io/documentation/pages/private).
 For projects containing offline AV that are still publicly available online, see [AV Formats and Support](https://avannotate.github.io/documentation/pages/av).

 ## Instructions